 Video collection.
 All teachers provided video-recorded lessons of their instruction during the 2018-19 school year.
 Videos were recorded and uploaded using the SwivlTM capture system and ranged in length from 20 to 60 minutes.
-A total of 245 videos were provided, with the number of videos that each teacher contributed ranging from eight to 16 (M=11.14, SD=1.86).
-Videos were organized into three categories: 1) beginning of the school year (September - November), 2) middle of the school year (December - February), and 3) end of the school year (March - June).
+A total of 245 videos were provided, with the number of videos that each teacher contributed ranging from 8 to 16 (M = 11.14, SD = 1.86).
+Videos were organized into three categories (a) beginning of the school year (September-November), (b) middle of the school year (December-February), and (c) end of the school year (March-June).
 One video from each category for each teacher was randomly selected for analysis in this study for a total of three videos for each teacher, with 66 videos total.

 Student data collection.
 Teachers provided progress monitoring data for each student who was in the instructional group that the teacher video recorded.
-The number of students per teacher ranged from 1 to 12 (M=5.59, SD=3.69), for a total of 117 students (see Table 1).
-Teachers were asked to provide beginning, middle and end of year scores for each student using a standardized curriculum-based measure.
-Seven different assessments were used by the teachers including eight iStation Overall Reading, six easyCBM passage reading fluency, five AIMSweb passage reading fluency, two Star Reading, one AIMSweb Maze, one AIMSweb MCAP, one easyCBM Numbers and Ops.
-Teachers were asked to indicate the student's grade level placement and the grade level of the progress monitoring measures.
+The number of students per teacher ranged from 1 to 12 (M = 5.59, SD =3.69), for a total of 117 students (see Table 1).
+Teachers were asked to provide beginning, middle, and end of year scores for each student using a standardized CBM.
+Seven different assessments were used by the teachers including eight iStation Overall Reading, six EasyCBM passage reading fluency, five AIMSweb passage reading fluency, two Star Reading, one AIMSweb Maze, one AIMSweb MCAP, one EasyCBM Numbers and Ops.
+Teachers were asked to indicate the student's grade-level placement and the grade level of the progress monitoring measures.
 Teachers were also asked to provide the raw score, the corresponding standard score (if applicable), and the corresponding percentile rank for the measures.
-Once all student data was received, the percentile scores were converted to z scores.
+Once all student data were received, the percentile scores were converted to z scores.

 Rater training and scoring.
-Over a four-day training period, raters were provided with an overview of the RESET project goals and a description of how the EI protocol was developed.
+Over a 4-day training period, raters were provided with an overview of the RESET project goals and a description of how the EI protocol was developed.
 Research project staff then explained each item of the EI protocol and clarified any questions the raters had.
 Raters were provided with a training manual that includes detailed descriptions of each item, along with examples for each item across each level of performance.
 Then, raters watched and scored a video that had been scored by project staff.
 The scores were reviewed and discussed to include the rationale for the score that each item received.
-Raters then watched and scored three videos independently, and scores were reconciled with the master scored protocol.
-Disagreements in scores were reviewed and discussed.
-Raters were then assigned a randomly ordered list of videos and asked to evaluate the videos in the assigned order, to score each item, to provide time stamped evidence used as a basis for the score, and to provide a brief explanation of the rationale for their score.
-Raters were reminded to consult the training manual as they completed their observations and were given a timeframe of six weeks to complete their ratings.
-Completed evaluations were submitted using an electronic version of the protocol developed in the Qualtrics ® survey system.
+Raters then watched and scored three videos independently, and scores